2021–22 Quinnipiac Bobcats men's ice hockey season: Postseason

 For their second game, Quinnipiac knew they were facing a tougher fight in top-seeded Michigan and they would have to play much better if they had any chance at victory.
 Early on, nothing seemed to go right for the Bobcats.
-They weren't able to get any traction in the game and found themselves down 0–4 after two periods.
+They were not able to get any traction in the game and found themselves down 0–4 after two periods.
 Needing to wake his team up, Pecknold replaced Perets with St. Cyr in goal for the start of third and the Bobcats rose to the occasion.
 Quinnipiac completely took over the game in the final frame, peppering the Wolverine cage with shot after shot until Jayden Lee finally broke through.
 The score remained unchanged for about five minutes but the assault continued.
 Around the mid-way point of the period, Quinnipiac netted 2 goals in the span of 2 minutes, cutting the lead to 1 with just under nine minutes to play.
 With Michigan reeling, it appeared that the Bobcats may have had a shot at upsetting the championship favorites.
 While the Wolverines shored up their defense, they could not keep the puck away from Quinnipiac and the bobcats attacked relentlessly.
 Despite the constant threat of scoring, Pecknold pulled St. Cyr for an extra attacker with 4 minutes to play, much earlier than 1-goal deficit typically required.
 The gambit failed almost immediately as a bad pass in the Michigan zone ended up being skated down the ice into a vacated cage.
 Two successive goals put the game out of reach and Quinnipiac's season was over.